gmedinat/gmedinat.github.io/CV.md

     “Comparing the dynamical properties of DESI stellar streams with cold and warm dark matter simulations” (May/2024–)

-    Results: Quantification of the dependence of the velocity dispersion of streams on dark matter models.
+    **Results:** Quantification of the dependence of the velocity dispersion of streams on dark matter models.

   - Harlin Toor - University of Toronto (ON, Canada)

     “Tracing the stellar halo of the Milky Way with blue horizontal-branch stars in the deep wide-field DELVE survey” (May/2024–)

-    Results: Catalog of BHB stars in the DELVE survey using Bayesian mixture models.
+    **Results:** Catalog of BHB stars in the DELVE survey using Bayesian mixture models.
 Measurement of the halo shape out to ∼ 100 kpc with BHB stars.

   - Maia Wertheim - University of Toronto (ON, Canada)

     “Hunting for faint stellar streams in the distant Milky Way halo using DECaLS, DELVE, and UNIONS” (May/2023–)

-    Results: Identification of several stream candidates using the matched filter technique.
+    **Results:** Identification of several stream candidates using the matched filter technique.

   - Phebe T-Giorgis - Simon Fraser University (BC, Canada)

     “Searching for RR Lyrae stars in the Aquarius II ultra-faint dwarf galaxies” (May/2023–Sep/2023)

-    Results: Several RR Lyrae candidates detected in Aquarius II using multi-epoch photometry.
+    **Results:** Several RR Lyrae candidates detected in Aquarius II using multi-epoch photometry.

   - Andrew Li (co-supervised with Prof. Ting Li) - University of Toronto (ON, Canada)

     “Detection and characterization of stellar streams using S5 ” (Jan/2023–)

-    Results: Membership lists of streams in S5 using Gaussian Mixture Modelling and characterization of two streams with multiple components: Jhelum and Indus.
+    **Results:** Membership lists of streams in S5 using Gaussian Mixture Modelling and characterization of two streams with multiple components: Jhelum and Indus.
 Publication in preparation.

   - Grace Yu (co-supervised with Prof. Ting Li) - University of Toronto (ON, Canada)

-    “Tracing the Milky Way Density Profile with Blue Horizontal Branch stars in the Dark Energy Survey ” (Jan/2023–Jan/2024)
-    Results: Classification of BHB stars in the DES survey using a Bayesian mixture model and mapping the stellar density profile < 70 kpc.
+    “Tracing the Milky Way Density Profile with Blue Horizontal Branch stars in the Dark Energy Survey ” (Jan/2023–Jan/2024) **Results:** Classification of BHB stars in the DES survey using a Bayesian mixture model and mapping the stellar density profile < 70 kpc.
 Results published in the A&A journal ([link](https://ui.adsabs.harvard.edu/abs/2024ApJ...975...81Y/abstract)).

   - Jiaxun Yang (co-supervised with Prof. Ting Li) - University of Toronto (ON, Canada)

-    “Constraining the morphology and orbital history of Bootes III with S5'' (Jan/2023--May/2023)
-    Results: Obtained improved estimations of the systemic velocity and metallicity of the ultra-faint dwarf galaxy Bootes III using S5 data.
+    “Constraining the morphology and orbital history of Bootes III with S5'' (Jan/2023--May/2023) **Results:** Obtained improved estimations of the systemic velocity and metallicity of the ultra-faint dwarf galaxy Bootes III using S5 data.
 Confirmed its potential association with the Typhon stream.
 Publication in preparation.

 **High school students** (as part of the Visions of Science program)

   - Adheena Fatimah and Heruye Gared - University of Toronto (ON, Canada)

     "Hunting for Milky Way hypervelocity stars with spectroscopy" (July-August 2024)

+    **Results:** Several hypervelocity stars identified in the DESI survey (Y3 database).
+Spectroscopic follow-up in preparation.

 ## Public Outreach
 - Talk “La Vía Láctea y las distancias a escala Galáctica” offered remotely and in person for several rural schools in Chile (2021-)